geraldiedbert/memnager/README.md

 # Custom Memory Manager

-A C++ implementation of a custom memory manager to understand object pools and memory management
+A C++ implementation of a custom memory manager to understand object pools and memory management.

-## Project Structure
-- src/: Source files
-- include/: Header files
-- tests/: Test files

-## Building
-Instructions for building the project will go here.

-## Usage
+## Changelog

-Usage instructions will be added as the project develops.
+01/04 - min. implementation built with data generated virtually
+      - virtual data on voltage & current are made with some random generators with random_device (nondeterministic) and mt19937 (PRNG)
+      - interesting discussion on it: https://stackoverflow.com/questions/39288595/why-not-just-use-stdrandom-device
+      - upcoming: thread safety?